Boostvolt/tesla_model3/README.md

 ## Download & Installation

-This resource was developed alongside [tesla_ev], [tesla_supercharger].
+This resource was developed alongside [tesla_ev](https://github.com/boostvolt/tesla_ev), [tesla_supercharger](https://github.com/boostvolt/tesla_supercharger).
 This resource works without them, but you might be interested in installing them altogether.

 ### Using Git
 ```